Algemeen Handelsblad: Aftermath

 In May 1985, basic infrastructure repairs were undertaken.
 By November 1986, 81 temporary leases were in effect.
 Negotiations concluded in 1987 to redevelop the complex into 87 housing units and 7 commercial/work spaces.
 Renovation began in 1988 and was completed in summer 1990.
 The complex officially reopened on 4 September 1990.

-Housing Corporation

 The Municipal Housing Company Amsterdam handled the redevelopment and management, which was privatized in 1994 into the foundation Het Woningbedrijf Amsterdam.
 Between 2004 and 2014, it merged into the larger housing corporation Ymere, which now manages the property.
 Much of the retail space has since been sold to private owners.